nadezhda-poliakova/rules/.zencoder/rules/always-apply.md

 This file contains rules that should be applied always, regardless of context.

-Start your response with "I use the instruction always-apply"
+Insert in your response with "I use the instruction always-apply"